Tamas (film): Plot

-Nathu, a Chamar, is finishing his work in his shop when the thekedar (Pankaj Kapur) walks in and asks him to kill a pig for the Veterinary doctor who needs it for medical purposes.
+Nathu, a Chamar, is finishing his work in his shop when the thekedar walks in and asks him to kill a pig for the Veterinary doctor who needs it for medical purposes.
 Nathu declines saying he has never killed a pig before and doesn't have the necessary skill for it, offering instead to tan the hide if required provided the people from the piggery kill it.
 Thekedar insists and gives Nathu 5 rupees and leaves the shop saying by morning the jamadar will come to take the carcass.

-Early next morning Bakshiji (A.K.
-Hangal) and a few members of the political party go to a Muslim mohalla to clean drains as propaganda, singing patriotic songs.
+Early next morning Bakshiji and a few members of the political party go to a Muslim mohalla to clean drains as propaganda, singing patriotic songs.
 They're received at the mohalla warmly and are joined in by the residents in cleaning the drains.
 Later they are confronted by an old Muslim and asked to leave for their own good.
 Soon stones fly at the party members from neighboring houses and they flee the scene.
 Party members then discover that someone has thrown a pig carcass at the steps of a mosque.

-Fearing unrest in the community, Bakshiji and Hayat Baksh (Manohar Singh), the spokesman of the Muslim League, visit the Deputy Commissioner Richard (Barry John) at his house and urge him to take preemptive measures to bring the situation under control.
+Fearing unrest in the community, Bakshiji and Hayat Baksh, the spokesman of the Muslim League, visit the Deputy Commissioner Richard at his house and urge him to take preemptive measures to bring the situation under control.
 Richard declines the suggestions of Bakshiji and Hayat Baksh to deploy police or impose a curfew and instead tells the party members to urge their respective communities to maintain peace and order.

 Nathu having seen the pig carcass at the mosque and having witnessed slight unrest in the town, wonders whether it was the same pig he had killed last night.
 While returning home in the evening he sees the thekedar in the street.
 Nathu tries to approach him but the thekedar rushes off hurriedly.
-Now sure that it was the same pig, Nathu feels terribly guilty and goes home and confesses it all to his pregnant wife Kammo (Deepa Sahi).
+Now sure that it was the same pig, Nathu feels terribly guilty and goes home and confesses it all to his pregnant wife Kammo.
 Outside at a distance they see burning houses and Nathu blames himself for the erupting communal violence.

 Sensing danger, Nathu decides to leave the city with his wife and mother.
 They start off on foot, Nathu carrying his old crippled mother on his back.
 During the travel Nathu's mother dies and has to be burned in the forest without proper funeral rites which further devastates the conscience-stricken Nathu who in his naivety holds himself responsible for the holocaust.